1newstar/OracleScripts/Docs/sources/DatabaseHandover.rst

 The ``\\BACKMAN01\RMANBACKUP\`` drive has been setup as the main RMAN backup device.
 This is currently 3TB in size, but this will need to be monitored as normal running starts to take place.
 Especially as the retention period for the production database has been set to 7 years and a day!
 (2558).

+    **Note** the backup location disc is not big enough to hold a full 7 years worth of backups, incremental or otherwise, so these will be archived off to tape from time to time (scheduled?).
+In the event that a really old database restore has to be done, they will need restoring to disc first.
+(Unless, the tape system has a library that RMAN can use of course!)

 This drive is *not visible* in Windows File Explorer except to the various service users, it will not appear in Windows File Explorer unless you are logged in as the appropriate service user.

 You can, however, map a network drive to ``Z:\``, for example, in your own user.
 The full path is ``\\BACKMAN01\RMANBACKUP``.
 This allows you to read and write to the drive, assuming Windows permissions allow of course.